Yangyi-Chen/yangyi-chen.github.io/index.md

 **Contact: yangyic@NVIDIA.com**

-**I'm a research scientist at NVIDIA, and a final-year CS Ph.D.
-Candidate at UIUC, advised by Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html).
+**I'm a research scientist at NVIDIA.
+I received my Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign (Advisor: Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html)).
 At NVIDIA, I work on LLMs post-training and LLM-based coding agents.**